The Difference Between SECC and SGCC: All you Need to Know

 Plating is a process of forming a thin metal film on the surface of metals or plastics, and among them, zinc plating is known for its high corrosion resistance, making it widely used for surface treatment of iron products.

-At Meviy, we offer a variety of zinc-plated steel sheets, both electrolytic and hot-dip galvanized, with short lead times (as short as 1 day for shipping).
+At Meviy, we offer a variety of zinc-plated steel sheets, both electrolytic and hot-dip galvanised, with short lead times (as short as 1 day for shipping).